Exporters drive Nikkei to 3-month closing high

 "If you look at the European brokers, they are buying back stocks that they had taken short positions in, so you could call that 'risk-on', but it is actually more like they were very risk averse before and they have finally returned to neutral.
 And I can't see people taking on a lot of risk from this point."

 Shippers extended Tuesday's hefty rise, with Mitsui O.S.K.
-Lines Ltd surging 7.6 percent and Kyoei Tanker Co jumping 30.3 percent.
-The sector index cruised 6.3 percent higher to become the top sectoral performer on the Topix, recovering some of last year's 47 percent fall.
+Lines Ltd (9104.T) surging 7.6 percent and Kyoei Tanker Co (9130.T) jumping 30.3 percent.
+The sector index .ISHIP.T cruised 6.3 percent higher to become the top sectoral performer on the Topix, recovering some of last year's 47 percent fall.

 Deutsche Bank said in a note that shipping rates were unlikely to decline substantially despite uncertainty surrounding bookings.